 In Cyprus, OCECPR designated the incumbent operator as a universal service provider on 4 March 2008 for a period of three years.
-The incumbent, as the only tenderer, was designated for all elements and for the whole territory.
-The OCECPR did not receive any request for the setting-up of a compensation mechanism for the provision of universal service.
+The incumbent, as the only tenderer, was designated

-62 Out of applications filed for building permission by the second MNO, three have been pending for more than two years, 23 since more than one year (excluding the cases pending for more than two years) and five were rejected.
+&lt;sup>62 Out of applications filed for building permission by the second MNO, three have been pending for more than two years, 23 since more than one year (excluding the cases pending for more than two years) and five were rejected.
 As regards town planning applications by the second MNO, seven have been pending for more than one year and two were rejected; no approval in any town planning application has been reported.